kxcontrib/jhan/qplplot/README.txt

 * Distant future: high-level APIs wrapping the current low-level qplplot APIs for productivity.

 # License
-Qplplot is licensed under LGPL, the same license used by PLplot.
+Qplplot is licensed under GNU Library General Public License 2.0, the same license used by PLplot.
 See `COPYING.LIB`.

 # Copyright
 Qplplot is copyright (c) 2015 Jaeheum Han All rights reserved.